lzmkhan/kubernetes/sessions/session5/notes.md

 ## ExternalName Service:
 Uses Loadbalancer Service with CNAME that is your website url.

+## Service Discovery
+Access services from same namespace and different namespace. pods in same namespace can access services by just service name if pods want to access service from another namespace they need to use fully qualified cluster domain name.

 ## kubectl port-forward:
 Purpose:
 Used to forward one or more local ports to ports on a pod, enabling access to applications running inside the pod.